codika-templates/codika-template-empty-no-splash-screen/lib/design_system/components/app_dialog/app_dialog_description.md

 ## Overview

 Professional dialog component with header, scrollable content, and responsive footer sections.
 Provides smart scrolling where only the content area scrolls while header and footer remain fixed.
 Features responsive button layouts that adapt from desktop (right-aligned) to mobile (centered/stacked) configurations.
+Supports optional icons with adaptive positioning - horizontal layout on desktop and vertical on mobile.

 ## Use Cases